July 28, 2022 4 min read

 The signal person should know all the signals by memory without any visual aids.
-They should also be up to date on the types of cranes being used on the Job-site.
+They should also be up to date on the types of cranes being used on the job site.
 Some cranes have different methods of moving the load and may require a different hand signal.

 Commonly Used Boom Crane Hand Signals With Descriptions.